Inflation Conversion Factors for years 1774 to estimated 2028

 a second set of graphs, showing presidential and congressional pay, 1789-2012, also in the graphs section

-A graph showing comparison of yearly price changes using three inflation measures--the CPI-U, the CPI-U-RS (research series), and the "chained" CPI--is available here.
+A graph showing comparison of yearly price changes using three inflation measures--the CPI-U, the CPI-U-RS (research series), and the "chained" CPI--is available here, though it has not been revised for the most recent budget years.
 The "chained" CPI is included because of its recent political importance.

 All inflation conversion factors use year-to-year inflation, not December-to-December inflation.

-CAUTIONS: These use CPI year to year average data rather than December to December.
-As illustrated above.
+CAUTION: These use CPI year to year average data rather than December to December.

 Note also that these are calendar year CPI data.
-In the tables that use these data to calculate inflation-adjusted budget data, the difference between calendar year and federal budget year (October 1 to September 30 starting 1976, July 1 to June 30 in earlier years) will slightly affect the results.
-However, because these slight offsets are the same for all years, the effects probably are minimal.
+In the tables that use these data to calculate inflation-adjusted budget data, the difference between calendar year and federal budget year (October 1 to September 30 starting budget year 1976, July 1 to June 30 in earlier budget years) will slightly affect the results.
+However, because these slight offsets are the same for all recent years, the effects probably will be minimal.

 However, these differences suggest that inflation-adjusted budget and economic data from other sources (for example, the Bureau of Economic Analysis) might not match these data directly.